ArtOfIllusion/ArtOfIllusion/docs/manual/managing_images.rst

 - The images are stored in lossless formats, .png, .hdr or .svg.
 - Transparency is supported where possible.
-- Loaded images **can** be exported.
+- Loaded images *can* be exported.

 **A linked image** stays as an independent image file.
-You can edit the image afterwards or even change the image, that the link is referring to.
-The link is saved in both relative and absoulte forms, so if you move the scene inside your hard drive, you can either move an entire folder structure including your images or you can keep the images in a stationary library.
+You can edit the image afterwards or even change the image that the link is referring to.
+The link is saved in both relative and absoulte forms: If you move the scene to a differen location on your hard drive, you can either move an entire folder structure including your images or you can keep the images in a stationary library.

-Linked images are marked by a piece of a chain on lower left corner of the image icon.
-If the image file is not found, the chain icon appears broken and the displayed replacement icon will show, what type of an image is missing.
+Linked images are marked by a piece of chain on lower left corner of the image icon.
+If the image file is not found, the chain icon appears broken and the displayed default icon will show what type of an image is missing.
 To reconnect the link to a lost image, first click the icon to select it and then click **View Details...** |arrR| **Reconnect**.

 Tools to manage the images
 **************************

 .. figure:: managing_images/image_tools.png

 **Refresh:** Reload linked images.
-Use this if you have edited one.
+Use this if you have edited a linked image during the current AOI session.

 **Delete:** Remove the selected image or link.